 Stephen Nunns is the cofounder of the Baltimore-based company, The Acme Corporation.
-Before coming to Baltimore, Stephen lived in New York City for fifteen years, directing, writing, and composing music at a variety of off-off Broadway venues, and he was also an associate artist at Mabou Mines.
-From 1996 to 2000, he was an associate editor at American Theatre magazine, and his writing has also appeared in The New York Times, The Village Voice and other publications.
-His book, Acting Up: Free speech, pragmatism, and American performance in the 20th century was published in 2011.
-Stephen holds a BA from Bennington College, an MFA from Brooklyn College, and a Ph.D. from New York University.
+Before coming to Baltimore, Stephen lived in New York City for fifteen years, directing, writing and composing music at a variety of off-Broadway venues.
+Stephen was also an associate artist at Mabou Mines.
+From 1996 to 2000, he was an associate editor at American Theatre magazine.
+His writing has also appeared in The New York Times, The Village Voice and other publications.
+His book "Acting Up: Free Speech, Pragmatism, and American Performance in the 20th Century” was published in 2011.
+Stephen holds a B.A. from Bennington College, an M.F.A. from Brooklyn College, and a Ph.D. from New York University.

-Yury Urnov (Fulbright Scholar/Artist-in-Residence) graduated with an MFA in directing and teaching from the Russian Academy of Theatre Art (GITIS). number of productions in Russia and abroad, including Moscow main-stages “Orpheus” by E. Boyakov (2000),Yvonne, princes of Burgundies by V. Gombrovich (2005), Dead man cell phone by Sarah Ruhl (2008); as well as number of experimental projects, such as Tania-Tania by Olga Mukhina (1999, Armenia), In the Retina by Maxim Kurochkin (2002, Moscow),Dostoevsky-trip by Vladimir Sorokin (2003, Berlin/Novosibirsk),Vodka.
+Yury Urnov (Fulbright scholar/artist-in-residence) graduated with an M.F.A. in directing and teaching from the Russian Academy of Theatre Art (GITIS).
+Yury has been involved with a number of productions in Russia and abroad, including Moscow main-stages “Orpheus,” by E. Boyakov (2000); ”Yvonne, Princes of Burgundies,” by V. Gombrovich (2005); “Dead Man Cell Phone,” by Sarah Ruhl (2008); Yury was also involved with a number of experimental projects, such as “Tania-Tania” by Olga Mukhina (1999, Armenia); “In the Retina,” by Maxim Kurochkin (2002, Moscow); “Dostoevsky-trip,” by Vladimir Sorokin (2003, Berlin/Novosibirsk); “Vodka.
 Fucking.
-Television by Maxim Kurochkin (2006, Moscow), and others.
+Television,” by Maxim Kurochkin (2006, Moscow); and others.
 He has translated the plays of Edward Albee, Martin McDonagh and Sarah Ruhl into Russian.

 Tom Cascella graduated from Yale University.
 He serves on various regional and national committees, organizations and boards.
-Mr. Cascella is a frequent guest lecturer at universities, high schools, and conferences.
+Mr. Cascella is a frequent guest lecturer at universities, high schools and conferences.
 He teaches design and technical production courses and serves as the assistant chair of the department.
 He is also considered the rogue fundraiser of the department.

 Julie is the costume designer and the professor of costume design at Towson University.
 She has worked as a freelance costume designer for the last 20 years.
 She began her career in fashion, as a design assistant for Eddie Bauer.
-She received her MFA in Costume Design from Boston University.
+She received her M.F.A. in costume design from Boston University.
 Since finishing graduate school, Julie has designed in Boston, Rhode Island, New York, Florida and Pennsylvania.
 Since moving to Baltimore to join the design faculty at Towson University, she continues to freelance design for Baltimore theatres such as Iron Crow Theatre Company and Everyman Theatre.

 Robyn Quick holds a Ph.D. in theatre from the University of Michigan and teaches theatre history and dramaturgy.
 Her articles have appeared in American Theatre, The New England Journal of Theatre, and Slavic and East European Performance, among others.
-Her chapter on dramaturgy and intercultural education appears in the Routledge Anthology of Dramaturgy.
-She served as a production dramaturg for the Baltimore Shakespeare Festival and the New Russian Drama Project at Towson University, and received the 2010 the Elliot Hayes Award for Excellence in Dramaturgy from the Literary Managers and Dramaturgs of the Americas.
-She is a former Senior Fulbright Scholar.
+Her chapter on dramaturgy and intercultural education appears in the “Routledge Anthology of Dramaturgy.”
+She served as a production dramaturg for the Baltimore Shakespeare Festival and the New Russian Drama Project at Towson University, and received the 2010 Elliot Hayes Award for excellence in dramaturgy from the Literary Managers and Dramaturgs of the Americas.
+She is a former senior Fulbright scholar.

 Steven J. Satta

-Steven J. Satta is the Artistic Director of Iron Crow Theatre — Baltimore’s only queer theatre company.
-Before Towson, he spent 15 years in New York as an actor and teaching artist for such companies as National Actor’s Theatre, Irondale Ensemble Project, National Shakespeare Company, and Theatre for a New Audience.
-He acts, coaches, and directs at various theatres locally.
+Steven J. Satta is the artistic director of Iron Crow Theatre — Baltimore’s only queer theatre company.
+Before Towson, he spent 15 years in New York as an actor and teaching artist for such companies as National Actor’s Theatre, Irondale Ensemble Project, National Shakespeare Company and Theatre for a New Audience.
+He acts, coaches and directs at various theatres locally.
 He created and co-directs Towson Theatre Infusion, which places Towson students into local high schools as teaching artists.
-He holds a BFA in Acting from NYU and both an MFA in Acting and a University Diploma in Voice Teaching, from York University in Toronto.
+He holds a B.F.A. in Acting from NYU and both an M.F.A. in acting and a University Diploma in voice teaching from York University in Toronto.

-David M. White is an Associate Professor at Towson University.
-He is a founding member of Generous Company and was Artistic Director of WordBRIDGE Playwrights Laboratory from 2007-2012.
-He works with new Russian drama as a translator and director, and his research has taken him on several fellowships to Russia, including a Likhachev Fellowship.
+David M. White is a founding member of Generous Company and was Artistic Director of WordBRIDGE Playwrights Laboratory from 2007-2012.
+He works with new Russian drama as a translator and director.
+His research has taken him on several fellowships to Russia, including a Likhachev Fellowship.
 David has attended and presented his scholarship at national and international conferences and festivals.
-David’s work has been presented in theatres in California, Colorado, Illinois, Maryland, Missouri, New York, South Carolina, West Virginia, and Moscow, Russia.
+David’s work has been presented in theatres in California, Colorado, Illinois, Maryland, Missouri, New York, South Carolina, West Virginia and Moscow, Russia.
 Education: B.A., New College in Sarasota, Florida; M.A., University of Missouri-Kansas City; Ph.D., University of Missouri-Columbia.